Orchid family (Orchidaceae)

 Cultivation: The preference is full sun to light shade, and moist conditions.
 The soil should be high in organic matter, preferably with a little sand, and the pH should be mildly acid to neutral.
 However, this orchid is more robust than most and will tolerate conditions that deviate somewhat from the above.
 Germinating the tiny seeds normally requires the presence of an appropriate fungus, which they invade.
 Artificial techniques have been developed to speed up the propagation of orchids.
 Large transplanted plants from a specialist nursery are the easiest to handle and have the best survival rate, but they are expensive, if available at all.

 Faunal Associations: Various species of Hawkmoths pollinate the flowers.
-While seeking the copious nectar, a moth may acquire some pollen on its head, which is then carried to the next plant in bloom.
-One observed visitor of this orchid is Xylophanes tersa (Tersa Sphinx).
+While seeking the copious nectar, a moth may acquire some pollen on its head, which is then carried to another plant in bloom.
+One observed floral visitor of this orchid is Xylophanes tersa (Tersa Sphinx).
+A weevil, Stethobaris ovata, feeds on this orchid; the larvae feed within the seedpods, while the adults feed on the foliage, buds, & flowers (Dunford, & Young, & Krauth, 2006).
 Mammalian herbivores will readily consume this plant if they encounter it, including rabbits, deer, and livestock.
 It may be necessary to protect this plant with a wire cage where such animals are present.

 Comments: This is one of the most beautiful wildflowers in a prairie.
 Rejoice should you discover one or two plants in bloom.
 There is a slightly larger orchid, Platanthera praeclara, with a similar appearance, that occurs in prairies west of the Mississippi River.